PROJECT: PlanWithEase

 -

-Alternative 1 (current choice): Put
+Alternative 1 (current choice): Put ModuleToSuggestas inner class ofPlannerSuggestCommandclass.

-Cleaner model for the Application. |
+| Pros | Cleaner model for the Application. |

-The inner class has access to the private and protected members of the outer class, which can be unnecessary. |
+| Cons | The inner class has access to the private and protected members of the outer class, which can be unnecessary. |

 -

-as a separate class apart fromPlannerSuggestCommand
+Alternative 2: Put ModuleToSuggestas a separate class apart fromPlannerSuggestCommandclass.

-Better encapsulation for |
+| Pros | Better encapsulation for |

-As no other class needs to access the |
+| Cons | As no other class needs to access the |